-Bluetooth[®] is an industry standard for the wireless networking of electronic devices over short distances of up to 10 metres.
+Bluetooth[®] is an industry standard for the wireless networking of electronic devices over short distances of up to roughly 33 feet.
 It allows mobile electronic devices such as mobile phones and PDAs (Personal Digital Assistants) as well as PCs and peripherals, e.g. keyboards, to communicate wirelessly with each other, with Bluetooth[®] as the interface.